 Timeout

 Timeout can be set in action definition, as well.
-It overwrites the global broker requestTimeout
+It overwrites the global broker requestTimeout option, but not the timeout in calling options.

 Example